 Red Church (Güzelyurt)

-Set isolated in a mountain valley near Sivrihisar, Red Church (Kızıl Kilise) features Anatolia’s oldest surviving dome—an octagonal drum set over the Roman cross church.
+Set isolated in a mountain valley near Sivrihisar, Red Church (Turkish, Kızıl Kilise) features Anatolia’s oldest surviving dome—an octagonal drum set over the Roman cross church.
 The church has faint fresco and rubble-mortar vaults.
 Scholars propose the extra north aisle was a funeral hall for the venerated tomb of St. Gregory of Nazianzos, the famed fourth-century Cappadocian theologian.

 Church of St. Gregory of Nazianzos (Güzelyurt)